silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **HandleEscalation**
 > void HandleEscalation (string id, TaskEscalationDto taskEscalationDto = null)

+Handle BPMN Escalation

 Reports an escalation in the context of a running task by id.
 The escalation code must be specified to identify the escalation handler.
-See the documentation for [Reporting Bpmn Escalation](https://docs.camunda.org/manual/7.14/reference/bpmn20/tasks/user-task/#reporting-bpmn-escalation) in User Tasks.
+See the documentation for [Reporting Bpmn Escalation](https://docs.camunda.org/manual/7.15/reference/bpmn20/tasks/user-task/#reporting-bpmn-escalation) in User Tasks.

 ### Example
 ```csharp